maartenba/maartenba.github.io/_posts/2008-12-18-cartrackr-on-windows-azure-part-4-membership-and-authentication.markdown

 Other parts:
 </p>
 <ul>
-	<li><a href="/post/2008/12/09/Track-your-car-expenses-in-the-cloud!-CarTrackr-on-Windows-Azure-Part-1-Introduction.aspx" target="_blank">Part 1 - Introduction</a>, containg links to all other parts </li>
+	<li><a href="/post/2008/12/09/track-your-car-expenses-in-the-cloud!-cartrackr-on-windows-azure-part-1-introduction.aspx" target="_blank">Part 1 - Introduction</a>, containg links to all other parts </li>
-	<li><a href="/post/2008/12/09/CarTrackr-on-Windows-Azure-Part-2-Cloud-enabling-CarTrackr.aspx" target="_blank">Part 2 - Cloud-enabling CarTrackr</a> </li>
+	<li><a href="/post/2008/12/09/cartrackr-on-windows-azure-part-2-cloud-enabling-cartrackr.aspx" target="_blank">Part 2 - Cloud-enabling CarTrackr</a> </li>
-	<li><a href="/post/2008/12/09/CarTrackr-on-Windows-Azure-Part-3-Data-storage.aspx" target="_blank">Part 3 - Data storage</a> </li>
+	<li><a href="/post/2008/12/09/cartrackr-on-windows-azure-part-3-data-storage.aspx" target="_blank">Part 3 - Data storage</a> </li>
 	<li>Part 4 - Membership and authentication (current part)</li>
-	<li><a href="/post/2008/12/19/CarTrackr-on-Windows-Azure-Part-5-Deploying-in-the-cloud.aspx" target="_blank">Part 5 - Deploying in the cloud</a></li>
+	<li><a href="/post/2008/12/19/cartrackr-on-windows-azure-part-5-deploying-in-the-cloud.aspx" target="_blank">Part 5 - Deploying in the cloud</a></li>
 </ul>
 <h2>Picking a solution...</h2>
 <p>
-In my <a href="/post/2008/12/09/Track-your-car-expenses-in-the-cloud!-CarTrackr-on-Windows-Azure-Part-1-Introduction.aspx" target="_blank">opening post on this series</a>, I defined some tasks which I would probably have to do prior to being able to run CarTrackr on Azure.
-For membership and authentication, I defined 2 solutions:&nbsp; <a href="http://dotnetslackers.com/articles/aspnet/Azure-Cloudship-Membership-Provider-for-the-Cloud.aspx">Cloudship</a> or <a href="http://dev.live.com/liveid/">Windows Live ID</a>.
+In my <a href="/post/2008/12/09/track-your-car-expenses-in-the-cloud!-cartrackr-on-windows-azure-part-1-introduction.aspx" target="_blank">opening post on this series</a>, i defined some tasks which i would probably have to do prior to being able to run cartrackr on azure. for membership and authentication, i defined 2 solutions:&nbsp; <a href="http://dotnetslackers.com/articles/aspnet/azure-cloudship-membership-provider-for-the-cloud.aspx">cloudship</a> or <a href="http://dev.live.com/liveid/">Windows Live ID</a>.
 </p>
 <p>
 At first, <a href="http://dotnetslackers.com/articles/aspnet/Azure-Cloudship-Membership-Provider-for-the-Cloud.aspx">Cloudship</a> looked really nice as it is just an implementation of ASP.NET&#39;s provider model based on Azure.
 Some thinking cycles later, this did not feel right for CarTrackr...
 For CarTrackr, authentication only would be enough, membership would be real overkill.